Abdelrahman-Adel610/Bankist-Site/README.md

 ## Contributing

-If you'd like to contribute to the Mapty project, please follow these guidelines:
+If you'd like to contribute to the Bankist-site project, please follow these guidelines:

 1. **Fork the Repository:** 🍴
    Click the "Fork" button at the top right of the repository page.